 Registrants will receive the invitation to the Zoom Meeting Room on the day of the event.

-The Non Fiction Book Club meets on the 3rd Tuesday of the month at 6:30pm (unless otherwise noted).
+The Mystery Book Club meets on the 1st Thursday of the month at 6:30pm (unless otherwise noted).

 New members are always welcome and encouraged to attend!

 To request a title from the SAILS catalog, please click on image of book.

 “Clare Cassidy is no stranger to murder.
 A high school English teacher specializing in the Gothic writer R. M. Holland, she teaches a course on it every year.
 But when one of Clare’s colleagues and closest friends is found dead, with a line from R. M. Holland’s most famous story, “The Stranger,” left by her body, Clare is horrified to see her life collide with the storylines of her favorite literature.

 To make matters worse, the police suspect the killer is someone Clare knows.
 Unsure whom to trust, she turns to her closest confidant, her diary, the only outlet she has for her darkest suspicions and fears about the case.
 Then one day she notices something odd.
 Writing that isn’t hers, left on the page of an old diary:

 Clare becomes more certain than ever: “The Stranger” has come to terrifying life.
 But can the ending be rewritten in time?”–Amazon

 The Last Time I Lied by Riley Sager

 “Two Truths and a Lie.
 The girls played it all the time in their cabin at Camp Nightingale.
 Vivian, Natalie, Allison, and first-time camper Emma Davis, the youngest of the group.
 But the games ended the night Emma sleepily watched the others sneak out of the cabin into the darkness.
 The last she–or anyone–saw of them was Vivian closing the cabin door behind her, hushing Emma with a finger pressed to her lips.